tonyjacobscloudpro/Jalpc/_posts/2024-11-26-snowflake-snowpark.md

 tags: [Snowpark, Python, Snowflake, Data Engineering]
 ---

 Snowflake's **Snowpark** for Python provides a powerful programming framework for data engineers and developers to process data directly within Snowflake.
-With Snowpark, you can leverage Pythonâ€™s versatility to build scalable data pipelines and perform advanced transformations.
+With Snowpark, you can leverage Python's versatility to build scalable data pipelines and perform advanced transformations.

-This guide introduces Snowparkâ€™s core features and walks through basic setup and operations.
+This guide introduces Snowpark's core features and walks through basic setup and operations.

 ---